Miss Pearl of the Orient Philippines: Advocacy and Projects

 Titleholders and runners-up engage in environmental, educational, and health advocacy programs in collaboration with local government units and NGOs.
 The organization supports tourism through cultural and charitable initiatives.

 Project ISLA

-Miss Pearl of the Orient Philippines (MPOP) thru Oriental Beauty Philippines Charities Inc. (OBPCI) proudly launches "Project ISLA: Feeding Hearts, Fueling Dreams" — a heartfelt charity initiative dedicated to reaching out to children in island communities across the country.
-Through school supply donations, a sustainable feeding program, and active participation in the annual Brigada Eskwela, they aim to nourish both minds and hearts, paving the way for brighter futures.
-ISLA stands for:
+Miss Pearl of the Orient Philippines (MPOP) through Oriental Beauty Philippines Charities Inc. (OBPCI), a charitable initiative supporting children in island communities across the Philippines.
+Its activities include school-supply donations, feeding programs, and participation in the annual Brigada Eskwela.
+The name "ISLA" is an acronym for "Inspire, Support, Learn and Achieve."